imsushant12/Virtual-Assistant-JARVIS/README.md

 # Virtual Voice Assistant: JARVIS
-JARVIS is a context-aware software program that recognizes user's voice and executes commands.
+JARVIS is a context-aware software program that recognizes the user's voice and executes commands.
+It is built to ease the work of its users as it can perform several operations.

 ![image](https://user-images.githubusercontent.com/68695162/120705690-c52beb00-c4d5-11eb-812e-da661499fa2c.png)

 #
 ## What my JARVIS can do?
-1. Open numerous applications.
+- Open applications.
-2. Openm numerous webpages.
+- Open webpages.
-3. Play games.
+- Play games.
-4. Take screenshots.
+- Take screenshots.
-5. Tell time and date
-6. Tell lopcation.
-7. Tell weather.
+- Tell the time, date, location, and weather.
-8. Flip a coin
-9. Do basic mathematical calculations.
-10. Search songs on Spotify.
+- Read newspaper headlines.
+- Perform calculations.
+- Read Wikipedia articles.
+- Search and play songs from Spotify and Local Storage.
-11. Search on google and youtube.
+- Perform google and youtube searches.
-12. Play random music from computer.
-13. Take notes.
-14. Read newpaper headlines etc.
+- Take notes and save them to the cloud, and many more.